Sector Mean Reversion on Canadian Stocks (TSX): 11.17% CAGR, +5.91% vs TSX Composite

 We tested sector mean reversion on TSX large caps from 2000 to 2025: at the start of each quarter, find the two worst-performing sectors by 12-month return and buy every qualifying stock in them.
 Quarterly rebalance, equal weight, 104 periods.
-The result was 8.41% annualized in CAD vs 8.02% for the S&P 500, a +0.38% annual edge over 26 years.
+The result was 11.17% annualized in CAD vs 5.26% for the TSX Composite, a +5.91% annual edge over 26 years.
 The strategy was fully invested in 101 of 104 quarters.
-On paper, it works.
-In practice, the ride is brutal enough that most investors wouldn't hold it.
+The excess is real and meaningful.
+In practice, the ride is volatile enough that most investors wouldn't hold it.

 Contents